MKNITHEEESH/MKNITHEEESH/README.md

 ### 🎯 What I Do:
 - 🧠 Build & deploy AI/ML models
-- 🤖 Develop LLM-based applications with RAG for enhanced knowledge retrieval
 - 📊 Perform data visualization & business intelligence
 - 🔍 Work on deep learning & model interpretability
 - 🎓 Mentor and guide projects in data science